numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

        The number of supported data types for the ufunc.
 This number specifies how many different 1-d loops (of the builtin data types) are available.

-   .. c:member:: int PyUFuncObject.check_return

-       Obsolete and unused.
-However, it is set by the corresponding entry in the main ufunc creation routine: :c:func:`PyUFunc_FromFuncAndData` (...).

    .. c:member:: char *PyUFuncObject.name